mit-ll-responsible-ai/hydra-zen/docs/source/index.rst

 Welcome to hydra-zen's documentation!
 =====================================

-hydra-zen is a Python library that simplifies the process of writing code (be it research-grade or production-grade) that is:
+hydra-zen is a Python library that makes the `Hydra framework <https://hydra.cc/>`_
+simpler and more elegant to use.
+Use hydra-zen to design your project to be:

 - **Configurable**: change deeply-nested parameters and swap out entire pieces of your program, all from the command line.
 - **Repeatable**: each run of your code will be self-documenting; the full configuration of your software is saved alongside your results.
 - **Scalable**: launch multiple runs of your software, be it on your local machine or across multiple nodes on a cluster.

-It builds off -- and is fully compatible with -- `Hydra <https://hydra.cc/>`_, a framework for elegantly configuring complex applications. hydra-zen helps simplify the process of using Hydra by providing specialized functions for :ref:`creating configs <create-config>` and launching Hydra jobs.
+It provides functions that :ref:`dynamically <create-config>` and :ref:`automatically <additional-types>` generate configs for your code, which help to eliminate
+Hydra-specific boilerplate from your project.

+hydra-zen is fully compatible with Hydra, and is appropriate for use in both rapid prototypes and production-grade code.
+It is also great for designing your data science and machine learning research to be reproducible. hydra-zen provides specialized support for using NumPy, Jax, PyTorch, and Lightning (a.k.a PyTorch-Lightning) in your Hydra application.

 .. admonition:: Attention, Hydra users: